MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Answer**: Yes, every Azure tenant will require MFA, there are no exceptions.

+**Question**: How does this requirement impact the Microsoft 365 admin center?

+**Answer**: Mandatory MFA will be rolled out to the Microsoft 365 admin center starting October 28th, 2024.
+Learn more about the mandatory MFA requirement for the Microsoft 365 admin center on the blog post [here](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-will-require-mfa-to-access-the-microsoft-365-admin/ba-p/4232568).

 **Question**: Is MFA mandatory for all users or only administrators?

 **Answer**: All users who sign in to any of the [applications](#applications) listed previously are required to complete MFA, regardless of any adminstrator roles that are activated or eligible for them, or any [user exclusions](~/identity/conditional-access/howto-conditional-access-policy-all-users-mfa.md#user-exclusions) that are enabled for them.

-**Question**: Will I need to complete MFA if I choose the option to Stay signed in?
+**Question**: Will I need to complete MFA if I choose the option to **Stay signed in**?

 **Answer**: Yes, even if you choose **Stay signed in**, you're required to complete MFA before you can sign in to any these [applications](#applications).